 Add in special offers from our hotels and resorts, and you’re set for an unforgettable getaway in the Theme Park Capital of the World — named by TravelPulse.com as the No. 1 staycation destination in Florida.

-Learn more: Escape to Orlando and Stay With Confidence
+Learn more: Stay With Confidence

 For details about individual properties, check our Places to Stay page.
 Enhanced health and safety protocols being employed by Orlando’s hoteliers include the following initiatives and programs:

 - B Hotels & Resorts: Safety and Cleanliness Commitment

 - Choice Hotels (including Comfort, Clarion Hotels, Econo Lodge and more): Commitment to Clean Initiative

 - Drury Hotels: Travel Happy® Again — Clean + Safe

 - Four Seasons Hotels and Resorts: Lead With Care

 - Hilton Worldwide (including Waldorf Astoria, Embassy Suites, DoubleTree by Hilton, Hampton by Hilton, and more): Hilton CleanStay With Lysol Protection and Hilton EventReady

 - IHG (including Crowne Plaza, Holiday Inn, Staybridge Suites and more): IHG Clean Promise